The Secret of Bone Hill: Reception

 The module was positively reviewed by Jim Bambra in issue No. 35 of White Dwarf magazine, who rated it 8 out of 10.
 Bambra felt that the fishing port of Restenford and its surrounding wilderness were given "particularly colourful" descriptions.
 He wrote that the module provided some very interesting roleplaying situations and an excellent background for a campaign, but "provides little more than this on a long term basis".
 He notes that some of the material would not be utilized until The Assassin's Knot (L2, unreleased at that time) was purchased, and that "trying to run this module on its own could prove to be a frustrating experience as the designer has given little indication of what L2 will contain or how many more modules there are likely to be."
 Bambra had hoped that the arrival of L2 would make The Secret of Bone Hill an enjoyable adventure.

 Lawrence Schick in his book Heroic Worlds was critical of the module, calling it "Not one of TSR's more sterling endeavors," and noting that the back cover was "deliberately botched" by the artist (Erol Otus) "who didn't care for the product".

 James Maliszewski claimed the module was one of his favorites because it created "a very flexible 'sandbox' framework for a low-level campaign".

+Scott Taylor of Black Gate in 2015 gave the Lendore isles series an Honorable Mention in "The Top 10 Campaign Adventure Module Series of All Time, saying "for all its obvious benchmarks, Lendore is a muddle of 1st-5th level adventures without any true coherency."